Not Playground Weather? Try These Philly Indoor Play Spaces

 218 S. 45th Street (West Philly)

-Kids will love the variety of toys, as well as the swing, slide, and ball pit.
+Kids will love the variety of toys, as well as pretend play, a slide, and more.
 You can drop in with them or sign up for a membership that suits your needs.
-If you decide to celebrate a special occasion at Playology, they have four different party packages to choose from.
+If you decide to celebrate a special occasion at Playology, they have four party packages (Morning Social, DIY, Premium, and Platinum) to choose from.

 Rutabaga Toy Library